benjamin-dupuis/DQN-snake/README.md

 ## Requirements

 The langage that is used is Python (version 3.5), which can be downloaded at https://www.python.org/.
-The libraries that are needed are the following, which can be downloaded with the pip install command :

-1. TensorFlow 1.5.0 (GPU support recommanded)
-2. pygame
-3. numpy
+For this project, I used [Tensorflow](https://www.tensorflow.org/), an open source deep learning library.

 Detailed and clear explanations on how to download the GPU version of TensorFlow on Windows 10 can be found at http://blog.nitishmutha.com/tensorflow/2017/01/22/TensorFlow-with-gpu-for-windows.html .

 For other platforms, explanations can be found at https://www.tensorflow.org/install .

+The other libraries used are in the file ```requirements.txt```.